texfaq/texfaq.github.io/FAQ-pdf-fig-chars.md

 You have a PDF figure, which you want to use in your pdfLaTeX document.
-When you compile the document, pdfTeX complains about ''missing glyphs'', and some (or all) of the labelling text or symbols in the original figure is no longer visible.
+When you compile the document, pdfTeX complains about "missing glyphs", and some (or all) of the labelling text or symbols in the original figure is no longer visible.

 What has happened is: